ADULT OVER 65 CLINIC

-- lowered immunity due to disease or treatment (such as steroid medication or cancer treatment)
+- a weakened immune system due to disease or treatment (such as cancer treatment)

-- liver disease
+- chronic liver disease

 - had a stroke or a transient ischaemic attack (TIA)

-- you are morbidly obese with a BMI of 40 and above
+- morbidly obese (defined as BMI of 40 and above)

 You should also consider having the flu vaccine if you are: